skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - when does one start to show the symptoms?
 - what is the incubation period for corona virus?
 - after how many days does the infected person starts to show the symptoms
+- Time taken by the person to show symptoms after getting infected by the virus
+- covid-19 incubation period

 ## intent:lockdown
 - Till when is the lockdown in India)?